Causality-Based Scores Alignment in Explainable Data Management: CES and Resp Alignment

-Variables in the same coincident set can be treated as if they were only one and the same (see \ Proposition \ref{prop:coinc} in Section \ref{sec:multiple}).
-We will take advantage of this when dealing with queries with multiple components. \ We concentrate next on single-component queries with only trivial coincidences.
-In Section \ref{sec:multiple}, results for them will be used for general BCQs. \ {\em To simplify the presentation, we will assume that queries do not have constants.
-Our results still hold if they have them (see Remark \ref{rem:last} in the Appendix).}
+Components can be identified with ``independent" subqueries.
+Conversely, variables in a same coincidence can be treated as if they were only one and the same (see \ Proposition \ref{prop:coinc} in Section \ref{sec:multiple}).
+We will take advantage of this when dealing with queries with multiple components. \ We concentrate next on queries with a single component and only trivial coincidences.
+In Section \ref{sec:multiple}, results for them will be used for general BCQs.

-\ignore{++ \comlb{For moment, I moved to- and kept your later remark here below, for the big picture.
-To be removed.} {\bf Remark (Felipe):} \red{\underline{In order to prove Theorem \ref{theo:ces_resp_aligned}, we proceed as follows:}} \begin{enumerate}[1.] \item We start by restricting queries to those with a single component.
-For instance, query $\mc{Q}\!:\! \bar{\exists}(R(x,y) \land S(x,z))$ satisfies this condition, but the query $\mc{Q}^\prime\!:\!\bar{\exists}(R(x,y) \land S(z))$ not, since it has two components.

-For this class of queries, Propositions \ref{proposition:ces_resp_1} and Proposition \ref{proposition:ces_resp_2} establish Theorem \ref{theo:ces_resp_aligned}(a) and (b), resp., but assuming an additional condition of the queries.

-\item After that, with Lemma \ref{lemma:coin_var} (old Lemma 1), that can be used to address the extra condition, we manage to establish Theorem \ref{theo:ces_resp_aligned} in its full generality (for single component queries).